After more than 600 days shut out, Delhi's students just want to go back to school - KESQ

 Girls are further marginalized.
 According to NGO Right to Education Forum, an estimated 10 million secondary school girls in India could drop out of school because of the pandemic — putting them at risk of poverty, child marriage, trafficking and violence.

-“We need to be prepared that the impact of this will be very long-term,” Mistry said.
+“We need to be prepared that the impact of this will be very long-term,” Mistri said.

 Anxiety and isolation